TSYS-Merchant/phab-rocketchat-hook/README.md

 git clone git://github.com/hipchat/hipchat-cli.git
 ```

-Go to the `hooks` directory in a bare repository you want to setup the hooks for and add a `post-receive` script like this one and make sure its executable.
+Go to the `hooks` directory in a repository you want to setup the hooks for and add a `post-receive` script like this one and make sure it's executable.

 You can lookup the HipChat room id from the [rooms/list](https://www.hipchat.com/docs/api/method/rooms/list) API or use the HipChat room name (remember to urlencode it)